wdi-sg/recipe-keeper/README.md

 #### Further
 CSS Part 2:

 Add some layout styles.
 Add a kind of column layout to each page.
-You can use bootstrap.
+You can use bootstrap.☑

 #### Further
 CSS Part 2.5: